 How Does the Experiment Work?

 An orange with a peel is heavier than an orange without a peel.
-So why does the orange with the peel (the heavier one) float and the orange without the peel (the lighter one) sink?
+So why does the orange with the peel (the heavier one) float and the orange with the peel (the lighter one) sink?

 If you liked this experiment, check out these other experiment dealing with density: